 If both kidneys are affected, partial nephrectomy of one or both kidneys is preferable to bilateral radical nephrectomy if technically feasible.

-Adjuvant use of systemic therapy after surgery has failed to prolong survival in multiple clinical trials, yet improvements in disease-free survival seen in patients taking adjuvant sunitinib in S-TRAC led to its approved use following resection in high-risk patients (1) Treatment references Renal cell carcinoma (RCC) is the most common renal cancer.
+Adjuvant use of targeted therapy after surgery has failed to prolong survival in multiple clinical trials, yet improvements in disease-free survival seen in patients taking adjuvant sunitinib in S-TRAC led to its approved use following resection in high-risk patients (2 Treatment references Renal cell carcinoma (RCC) is the most common renal cancer.
 Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
-However, symptoms are often absent... read more .
+However, symptoms are often absent... read more ).
+Its use has been limited.
+The KEYNOTE-564 study (3 Treatment references Renal cell carcinoma (RCC) is the most common renal cancer.
+Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
+However, symptoms are often absent... read more ) showed robust increases in disease-free survival in patients treated with pembrolizumab as an adjuvant therapy for surgically treated RCC patients at high risk of recurrence.

-Palliation can include nephrectomy, tumor embolization, and possibly external beam radiation therapy.
+Palliation can include nephrectomy, tumor embolization, external beam radiation therapy and systemic therapy.
 Resection of metastases offers palliation and, if metastases are limited in number, prolongs life in some patients, particularly those with a long interval between initial treatment (nephrectomy) and development of metastases.
-Although metastatic RCC is traditionally characterized as radioresistant, radiation therapy can be palliative when RCC is metastatic in bone.
+Although metastatic RCC is traditionally characterized as radioresistant, radiation therapy can be palliative when RCC is oligometastatic, particularly to the bone.

-Cytoreductive nephrectomy before systemic therapy is controversial now that CARMENA (Clinical Trial to Assess the Importance of Nephrectomy), a randomized phase III trial comparing cytoreductive nephrectomy followed by sunitinib and sunitinib alone showed survival was not worse when treating with sunitinib alone (5) Treatment references Renal cell carcinoma (RCC) is the most common renal cancer.
+Cytoreductive nephrectomy before systemic therapy is controversial now that CARMENA (Clinical Trial to Assess the Importance of Nephrectomy), a randomized phase III trial comparing cytoreductive nephrectomy followed by sunitinib and sunitinib alone showed survival was not worse when treating with sunitinib alone (4 Treatment references Renal cell carcinoma (RCC) is the most common renal cancer.
 Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
-However, symptoms are often absent... read more .
+However, symptoms are often absent... read more ); however, that trial was criticized for its patient selection.

 Increased knowledge of genetic subtypes of RCC is leading to evolving management recommendations that are more specific.